Miss Isabelle Lepore

 Biography

 Isabelle took her BA in English Literature at the University of York and her MA in Medieval and Early Modern Studies at Durham University.
-She is now embarking on her PhD, having registered as a part-time Postgraduate Research Student in 2024 and with generous support and funding from the ‘Gender and Otherness in the Humanities’ research centre at the Open University.
+She began her part-time Postgraduate Research studies in 2024 supported by generous funding from the ‘Gender and Otherness in the Humanities’ research centre at the Open University.

-Isabelle has worked and volunteered in a variety of roles within the cultural heritage sector, from the Yorkshire Museum to the archives at Durham University.
-She also works part-time as a Learning Executive at a site of religious heritage in South East England.
+Experienced in both museum and archival settings, Isabelle has worked for the Yorkshire Museums Trust and volunteered in the archives at Durham University.
+She currently works part-time as a Learning Executive at a religious heritage site in South East England.

 Research interests